KennyPeanuts/pond_diversity_fcn/lab_notebook_entries/data_analysis/code/sod_data_metadata_template.md

 * Nstd = normality of KIO3 standard (eq/L)
 * E = 5,598 ml O2 / equivalent
 * DOreg = oxygen added with reagents (ml) = 0.018 ml/L O2 per 1 ml of MnCl
-* timeF = the time that the BOD bottle was sampled after the incubation.
+* timeF = the time that the BOD bottle was sampled after the incubation (y-m-d H:M)
 * RmeasTF = the sample titration buret reading at time F (ml)
 * A = the area of the sediments in the BOD bottle (m2)
 * Sampvol = the total volume of sample removed from the BOD bottle (L)